 While making mistakes may seem painful to students, I see it as the most exciting part of the journey.
 It is that moment in which we learn the most.
 I strive to create an open, positive, and nurturing environment that allows students to fail confidently and quickly see where they can improve.
 We must seek situations of vulnerability in order to grow.

 3.)
 Team-work makes it easier

 We often learn as much from our peers as we do from our teachers and mentors.
-I encourage my students to collaborate and support each other, to play for each other regularly, to listen to each other and to build a culture of teamwork and camaraderie.
-The oftentimes-daunting project of improving ourselves as musicians and trumpet players is easier when we encourage each other and build each other up.
+I encourage my students to collaborate and support each other, to play for each other regularly, listen to each other and to build a culture of teamwork and camaraderie.
+The daunting project of improving ourselves as musicians and trumpet players is easier when we encourage our colleagues and build each other up.
 This culture of respect and kindness makes my students good human beings that people want to hire, recommend, and work with.
 They build relationships that will last a lifetime.